-Announced in May 2014, Round 1 offered competitive grants to all Georgia local education agencies (LEAs) to upgrade broadband infrastructures and enhance their abilities to facilitate effective digital learning.
-LEAs submitted an application that consisted of educational and technical components.
+Announced in May 2014, Round 1 offered competitive grants to all LEAs to upgrade broadband infrastructures and enhance their abilities to facilitate effective digital learning.
+LEAs submitted applications focused on both the educational and technical components of digital learning.
 High-scoring applications clearly articulated detailed technical plans for infrastructure upgrades, while also demonstrating a clear strategy to leverage digital learning to provide students with some measure of control over the time, place, path, and/or pace of their education to improve student achievement.